vrurg/raku-Vikna/docs/md/Vikna/Manual.md

 Responsive Event Handling
 -------------------------

 No event should be processed longer than it takes to irritate the end user.
-If an event results in a unavoidably long code run than the code must be forked into a separate async flow.
+If an event results in an unavoidably long code run then the code must be forked into a separate async flow.

 SEE ALSO
 ========